Hartford (HIG)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For insurance companies, we look at the combined ratio rather than the operating expenses and margins that define sectors such as consumer, tech, and industrials.

 Given the calculation, a lower expense ratio is better.
-Over the last four years, Hartford’s combined ratio has swelled by 6.6 percentage points, going from 97.8% to 91.1%.
-It has also improved by 4.2 percentage points on a two-year basis, showing its expenses have consistently grown at a slower rate than revenue.
-This typically signals prudent management.
+Over the last four years, Hartford’s combined ratio has swelled by 7.4 percentage points, going from 97.8% to 90.4%.
+However, fixed cost leverage was muted more recently as the company’s combined ratio was flat on a two-year basis.

 Hartford Trailing 12-Month Combined Ratio

-Hartford’s combined ratio came in at 87.9% this quarter, beating analysts’ expectations by 181.3 basis points (100 basis points = 1 percentage point).
-This result was 6.6 percentage points better than the same quarter last year.
+In Q4, Hartford’s combined ratio was 87.1%, beating analysts’ expectations by 460 basis points (100 basis points = 1 percentage point).
+This result was 8 percentage points worse than the same quarter last year.

 8. Earnings Per Share